kamarkaka/lc/src/main/java/com/kamarkaka/tiktok/README.md

 - if yes, swap with that bigger digit on the rightmost index

 [702.
 Search in a Sorted Array of Unknown Size](https://leetcode.com/problems/search-in-a-sorted-array-of-unknown-size/)
+- search for boundaries by doubling each time
+- do regular binary search afterwards

 [773.
 Sliding Puzzle](https://leetcode.com/problems/sliding-puzzle/)
+- bfs

 [855.
 Exam Room](https://leetcode.com/problems/exam-room/)
+- priority queue by longest length
+- seat: poll from pq, add two more
+- leave: iterate all elements from pq, find the two intervals with p
+- remove the two intervals, add a new one

 [1375.
 Number of Times Binary String Is Prefix-Aligned](https://leetcode.com/problems/number-of-times-binary-string-is-prefix-aligned/)
+- compare sum of flip and sum (1..i)

 [1833.
 Maximum Ice Cream Bars](https://leetcode.com/problems/maximum-ice-cream-bars/)